 Credit risk is the risk that a counterparty will be unable to pay amounts when they fall due.
-The Scheme is exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, and receivables for securities sold.
+The Scheme is exposed to counterparty credit risk on derivative financial instruments and cash and cash equivalents.
 The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets.
 None of these assets are impaired nor past due but not impaired.

 The Scheme determines credit risk and measures expected credit losses for financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
-Management considers relevant, historical analysis and forward looking information in determining any expected credit loss.
-At the reporting date, all receivables and cash and cash equivalents are held with approved counterparties and are either callable on demand or due within 30 days.
+Management considers both historical analysis and forward looking information in determining any expected credit loss.
 Management considers the probability of default to be low, as a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Scheme.